Where to Start Looking to Find a College in Hawaii

 - Chaminade University of Honolulu

 In the following table, the four-year graduation rate is used for private colleges and the five-year rate for public colleges.
-The data are based on the data available from IPEDS in the fall of 2012 which are available on the DIY College Search spreadsheet.
+The data are based on the data available from IPEDS in January of 2014 which are available on the DIY College Search spreadsheet.